Where did you get that Fresno T-shirt? How to find locally themed products

 What: Totes, $32, and zippered pouches, $20, that feature the Tower Theatre, Tokyo Garden and a building in downtown Fresno’s warehouse row.
 He also sells postcards and buttons with Fresno images.

-Where to buy: Old Fresno Water Tower, 2444 Fresno St., Tree of Life Cafe & Bakery, 2139 Kern St., Kiku Floral, 855 M St., Gazebo Gardens, 3204 N. Van Ness Blvd. and The Urban Umbrella, 519 Fourth St., in Clovis, the Fresno High Flea market (10 a.m. to 2 p.m. the first Saturday of the month during the school year) and Art Hop at Agape Creative Studios, 1612 Fulton St. (5 p.m. to 8 p.m. the first Thursday of the month).
+Where to buy: Old Fresno Water Tower, 2444 Fresno St.; Tree of Life Cafe & Bakery, 2139 Kern St.; Kiku Floral, 855 M St.; Gazebo Gardens, 3204 N. Van Ness Blvd.; The Urban Umbrella, 519 Fourth St., in Clovis; the Fresno High Flea market (10 a.m. to 2 p.m. the first Saturday of the month during the school year); and Art Hop at Agape Creative Studios, 1612 Fulton St. (5 to 8 p.m. the first Thursday of the month).

 ▪ Who: Melanie Davis Unguez of Twee.